The Different Pillars of User Authentication

 3. Credentials are sent with every request.
 Since credentials are sent with each request, there are more opportunities for interception.

-Credentials are submitted to the server either via FormData or in the request body as JSON, then validated and authenticated.
-A session is then generated, and a cookie containing the user’s session ID is created.
+When credentials are submitted to the server either via FormData or JSON, the values are then validated and authenticated.
+If both are successful, a session is then generated, and a cookie containing the user’s session ID is created.

 Things to consider when working with session-based authentication: